au190/au190_myEsp/readme.md

     - GPIO pin set as input and GPIO_16 is pulled to GND internally and GPIO_0 --> GPIO_15 is pulled to Vcc internally.
     - Checks in every 50msec and send the status ON or OFF
   - Led_x
-    - Set the output as a status info
+    - Status info Led for Wifi, AP mode, MQTT connections.
     - If GPIOx set as an output then show the output status.
+Ex: GPIO4 = Output, GPIO2 = Ledx_i_4
   - AP Button
     - GPIO pulled to VCC the device go in AP mode.
 Ip: 192.168.4.1
   - AP Button_i